Victim Support

 Full time

-We have an exciting opportunity for an Independent Domestic Violence Advocate (IDVA) to join the team in West Cumberland, Cumbria.
-This role involves both face to face and virtual support.
+We have an exciting opportunity for two Triage and Early Interventions Officers to join the Staffordshire Victim Gateway team, working 37.5 hours a week.
+We are looking for driven individuals, able to deliver a fast-paced and high quality service to victims of crime.
+The role will be responsible for the 'front door' of the service; with immediate need, risk assessment and safeguarding at the forefront of every contact.
+You will answer the public helpline and assess needs, enabling onward referred to specialist services, where necessary.
 Do you want to make a difference every day?
 Do you want to contribute to change & improvement for those who need it?
 Do you have resilience & adaptability?
 Can you work effectively with a focus on customer service and care?
-What we offer: At Victim Support we believe in attracting & retaining the best people and offer a competitive rewards & benefits package including: Flexible working options including hybrid working 28 days annual leave plus Bank Holidays, rising to 33 days plus Bank Holidays An extra day off for your birthday & options to buy or sell annual leave Pension with 5% employer contribution Enhanced sick pay allowances, maternity & paternity payments High Street, retail, holiday, gym, entertainment & leisure discounts Access to our financial wellbeing hub & salary deducted finance Employee assistance programme & wellbeing support Access to EDI networks and colleague cafes Cycle to work scheme & season ticket loans Ongoing training & support with opportunities for career development & progression About the role: As an Independent Domestic Violence Advocate you will: Implement effective ways of working with victims and those supporting them to increase safety and reduce harm.
-Provide a high-quality, front-line service to victims of domestic abuse, delivering a premium service prioritised according to risk, primarily focusing on victim/survivors aged 16+ Work within a multi-agency framework consisting of the MARAC and local partnership responses to domestic abuse to keep safety central to all services for victims of domestic abuse.
-You will need: knowledge of help-seeking barriers and support needs of victims of domestic abuse (in heterosexual or same-sex relationships). a good understanding of domestic abuse including the impact of domestic abuse on victims and their children. knowledge of risk assessment, safety planning and risk management for victims of domestic abuse and their children an understanding of safeguarding issues, and the legal responsibilities surrounding these issues. experience providing direct service delivery to victims of domestic abuse or other vulnerable people. strong communication, negotiation and advocacy skills, both written and verbal when interacting with a range of agencies and individuals. strong crisis management skills and the ability to deal with stressful and difficult situations.
-Please see attached Job Description and Person Specification for further details.
+If yes, then we'd love to hear from you What we offer: At Victim Support we believe in attracting & retaining the best people and offer a competitive rewards & benefits package including: Flexible working options including hybrid working 28 days annual leave plus Bank Holidays, rising to 33 days plus Bank Holidays An extra day off for your birthday & options to buy or sell annual leave Pension with 5% employer contribution Enhanced sick pay allowances, maternity & paternity payments High Street, retail, holiday, gym, entertainment & leisure discounts Access to our financial wellbeing hub & salary deducted finance Employee assistance programme & wellbeing support Access to EDI networks and colleague cafes Cycle to work scheme & season ticket loans Ongoing training & support with opportunities for career development & progression About the Role: This role is based in our Stoke office where you will be working on a rota basis alongside a small team of TEIOs.
+You will be: Responsible for answering the public helpline Responsible for initial contact, needs and risk assessment Ensure safeguarding referrals and access to emergency/crisis services You will need: Empathy and compassion; a trauma informed approach Personal resilience Excellent organisational skills Please see attached Job Description and Person Specification for further details.
 About Us: Victim Support is an independent charity dedicated to supporting people affected by crime and traumatic incidents in England and Wales.
 We put them at the heart of our organisation and our support and campaigns are informed and shaped by them and their experiences.
 Victim Support are committed to recruiting with care and to safeguarding and promoting the welfare of children, young people and vulnerable adults and expects all staff and volunteers to share this commitment.
 Background checks and Disclosed Barring Service checks may be required.
 At Victim Support, we're proud to celebrate diversity and create a workplace where everyone feels they belong.
 We're committed to being an antiracist organisation, and we actively welcome applications from people of all backgrounds, including those from Black and Asian and other minoritised communities.
-As a Disability Confident Employer, we offer a Guaranteed Interview Scheme for disabled candidates who meet the essential criteria.
-We are also happy to make reasonable adjustments during the selection process.
+As a Disability Confident Employer, we will offer an interview to disabled candidates who meet all essential criteria for a job where it is practicable to do so.
+We are also happy to make reasonable adjustments during the recruitment and selection process.
 How to apply: To apply for this role please follow the link below to the Jobs page on our website and complete the application form demonstrating how you meet the essential shortlisting criteria.
 We reserve the right to close this vacancy early, if we receive enough suitable applications to take forward to interview prior to the published closing date.
 If you have already registered & started an application, then we will contact you to advise of the amended closing date wherever possible.

 Full time